 Impact.
 How many people will be affected by your cause?
 Numbers are important.

 People.
 High-profile individuals who have signed your petition or shared your petition.
 Human interest.
 The media likes stories about people and their relationships as it’s more relevant to the audience.

 Visuals are a powerful story-telling tool and can increase the likelihood of news coverage, whether it’s an image or a video.
 If an event is necessary, do it and invite the media to cover it.

 Research and prepare your collection of proof in order to demonstrate credibility.
 It can be documents, emails, images or videos.
 Always include the contact information of a credible individual who can speak about / for your cause as well as your proof to the media.

 Step 2: Pitch

-How to sell your story and who are you selling to?
+How do you sell your story and who are you selling it to?